rqlite/rqlite/doc/CLUSTER_MGMT.md

 ```bash
 host3:$ rqlited -join http://host1:4001 ~/node
 ```
+_When restarting a node, there is no further need to pass `-join`.
+It will be ignored if a node is already a member of a cluster._

 You've now got a fault-tolerant, distributed, relational database.
 It can tolerate the failure of any node, even the leader, and remain operational.

 # Dealing with failure